openshift/enhancements/enhancements/testing/openshift-tests.md

 ### Risks and Mitigations

 1. The creation of a test ghetto that no one cares about.
-By moving existing non-kubernetes tests to extended-platform-tests, we can ensure that teams that are familiar with how the test framework works have a vested interest in the new repo being successful.
+By moving existing non-kubernetes tests to openshift-tests, we can ensure that teams that are familiar with how the test framework works have a vested interest in the new repo being successful.

 ### Version Skew Strategy